CivicActions/guidebook/docs/070-project-management/growth-mindset.md

 ### Receive Feedback

 - Listen and Be Present
-- Close your laptop
-- Put phone away
-- Focus only on Zoom
 - Demonstrate active Listening
 - Maintain eye contact
 - Be mindful of posture